Crypto-Chemistry/cosmos-snapshot/README.md

 | -p,--healthcheck     | None   | No       | Enable health checks (uses ${HEALTHCHECKS_URL} if -c is not specified)|
 | -c,--healthcheck_url | String | No       | The healthchecks.io URL to send health checks   |
 | -h,--help            | None   | No       | Help for the Crypto Chemistry Snapshot Uploader |

+## Cleanup Usage
+The cleanup script is currently only tested against Contabo's S3 Object Storage.

+The `snapshot_cleanup.sh` script needs to be edited to provide the S3 endpoint and bucket name.
+Additionally, all chains need to be specified as strings in the script within the `active_chains` array.

+This cleanup script assumes that the `latest` object is in each chain's snapshot folder.
+If this doesn't exist, the script will always leave 2 snapshots present at a time.